Plasma (physics): Non-neutral plasma

 The strength and range of the electric force and the good conductivity of plasmas usually ensure that the densities of positive and negative charges in any sizeable region are equal ("quasineutrality").
 A plasma with a significant excess of charge density, or, in the extreme case, is composed of a single species, is called a non-neutral plasma.
 In such a plasma, electric fields play a dominant role.
 Examples are charged particle beams, an electron cloud in a Penning trap and positron plasmas.

 Dusty plasma

 A dusty plasma contains tiny charged particles of dust (typically found in space).
 The dust particles acquire high charges and interact with each other.
 A plasma that contains larger particles is called grain plasma.
 Under laboratory conditions, dusty plasmas are also called complex plasmas.

 Properties and parameters

 Density and ionization degree

 For plasma to exist, ionization is necessary.
 The term "plasma density" by itself usually refers to the electron density $n_e$, that is, the number of charge-contributing electrons per unit volume.
-The degree of ionization $\alpha$ is defined as fraction of neutral particles that are ionized:
+The degree of ionization $\alpha$ is defined as the fraction of neutral particles that are ionized: